NotFerg/FERG-Token/README.md

+This project gives you FERG tokens, it also allows you to give it to other users, this is hosted in the ICP blockchain

 # token2

 Welcome to your new token2 project and to the Internet Computer development community.
 By default, creating a new project adds this README and some template files to your project directory.
 You can edit these template files to customize your project and to include your own code to speed up the development cycle.